#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 If your downspout becomes clogged with debris, an easy solution is to use a plumber’s auger or drain snake to clear out the blockage.
 Feed the auger down the downspout, twist it to break up, and pull out any built-up leaves, mulch, or other debris causing water to back up.

-Flush the downspout with a garden hose at full pressure after clearing it to remove any remaining particles.
-To help prevent future clogging, consider installing downspout filters or guards over the openings to catch leaves and debris before it plug into the downspout.
+After clearing the downspout, flush it with a garden hose at full pressure to remove any remaining particles.
+To help prevent future clogging, consider installing downspout filters or guards over the openings to catch leaves and debris before they plug into the downspout.

 How often should I inspect my Colorbond® gutters?